Psalm 9 – God Remembers, Man Forgets

 iii.
 David could see that “To-day is as full of God to this man as the sacred yesterdays of national history, and his deliverances as wonderful as those of old.”
 (Maclaren)

 c.
 I will be glad and rejoice in You: David here described a second way to praise God, by simply finding and expressing gladness and joy in God.
-This is a simply choosing to rest in and celebrate the goodness, greatness, and kindness of God.
+This is simply choosing to rest in and celebrate the goodness, greatness, and kindness of God.

 d.
 I will sing praise to Your name, O Most High: Here David listed a third way to praise God with the whole heart; by singingpraise to the name of God.
 The idea is to honor and celebrate the character and nature of God, recognizing Him as the Most High.